INF554/project-teampeace/README.md

 ## Slide 2
 ### Why is your project interesting?
  First, it can help people understand world in the international aspect.
  Second, it stimulates people to think how human beings maintain world peace.
 ### Why is your visualization important?
- In this project, main purpose is to provides visual information on easy way by making the web site.
+ In this project, the main purpose is to provide visual information in an easy way by making a web site.

 ### How is your visualization useful?
- And our visualization can be used to educate the public about this problem.
+ Our visualization can be used to educate the public about this problem.

 ## Slide 3
 ### Who is the audience for your project?
- Anyone who have never studied international war problems but wants to understand these problems and resolve the problems Anyone who want to get intuition under the war dataset by using information visualization.
+ Anyone who has never studied international war problems but wants to understand these problems and resolve these issues.
+ Anyone who wants to get intuition under the war dataset by using information visualization.

 ## Slide 4 (Slide 4 - 8 : Visualization)
 ### What are you telling with your visualization?